heyspacebuck/jingle-bell-lock/README.md

 For FDM printers, you will probably want to start with the file `jinglebell_separated.stl`.
 This splits the part into six parts that should be easy to print and assemble.
 Support on the build plate is probably necessary.

 The locking module is a (fairly) commonly available "stealth lock" popularized by chastity cages like the Holy Trainer.
-It can be found on eBay, AliExpress, and sometimes Amazon.
+It can be found on eBay, AliExpress, and sometimes Amazon by searching "stealth lock" or "chastity stealth lock".
+I *think* the original is this ["keyhole blocker" (Model ME)](https://www.burg.biz/international/p/locks-and-bolts/e7me/) manufactured by Burg-Wächter.
+This is the only "professional" use I have seen for this lock module.